-Eric Skelly is an associate with Manion Gaynor & Manning.
+Eric Skelly is a partner with Manion Gaynor & Manning.
 He is a civil litigator who focuses his practice on all aspects of civil litigation including food liability matters, business and commercial disputes, products liability, and toxic tort

 Margaret Moran is an associate with Manion Gaynor & Manning where her practice focuses on civil litigation, including products liability and complex torts litigation.